KSU-GEOG-728/MeanTemp/README.md

 **Step #2 - Accept an Assignment Invitation and Clone a Template Repository**

-When you are assigned coding work this semester, including this assignment, I will send you an email message with a link.
+When you are assigned coding work this semester, an important link will be included in the assignment page in Canvas.
 Simply click on this link and *accept* the assignment.
 This automatically starts the process of cloning a template repository that contains instructions and other important files that I provide as a starting point.
 The name of the cloned respository will follow the convention *template repository name - your GitHub username*.

 **Step #3 - Start GitHub Desktop**